 - Business intelligence developer (developing business intelligence interfaces)

-- Data science specialist (especially required in case your project is related to machine learning)
+- Data Scientist or Software Engineer (especially required in case your project is related to machine learning)

 - Database developer (modeling, developing and maintaining the data storage)